m-reiter/klima/INSTALL_en.md

 - 2 radio sensors ASH 2200 (ELV)

 - 1 USB power strip Energenie EG-PMS2
-  This is my solution to switch the fans.
+  This is my solution for switching the fans.
 The project could of course be adapted to other switching methods.
 If you're interested in that, please contact me and I'll be happy to help.

 And optionally

 - 1 3,5" touch screen (320x480) (possibly with case)
   Needed if you want to have a display and controls directly at the installation site.
 I use the Tontec model since it comes with a case.
-It also has a physical switch for the backlighgt which allows me to deactivate screen blanking and still only light the display when needen. *Caution*: I've seen pictures of the Tontec display without this switch.
-If this is important for you, I'd advise you to contact the seller before buying.
+It also has a physical switch for the backlight which allows me to deactivate screen blanking and still only light the display when needed. *Caution*: I've seen pictures of the Tontec display without this switch.
+If this is important to you, I'd advise you to contact the seller before buying.

 Alternatively, I'd recommend getting